jackhart/pygmp/README.md

 ### Roadmap

 - finalize IPv4 simple multicast daemon implementation
-- CI/CD / semantic versioning / create a pip registry
+- Improve CI/CD / versioning process / testing / setup readthedocs
 - MLD/IPv6 support
+- Containerized example
 - pimd daemon implementation
-- Dockerized example
-- expand testing to other distros

 #### Host Configuration Gotchas

-Most new distibutions set the IGMP version to 3.
+Most new Linux distibutions set the IGMP version to 3.
 To test with IGMPv2, you'll need to set it to 2 and reboot.
 Also, make sure mc_forwarding is enabled.
 Change the values in `/etc/sysctl.conf`.
 Then, reboot.

 ```
 net.ipv4.ip_forward = 1